mmbman/Katagiri/1981-07-18-Blue-Cliff-Record-Case-18.md

 That’s why, day by day in the practice, the gassho, and doing zazen, the chanting, these things are very important.
 The gassho and zazen and chanting are all seamless monuments, they must be seamless monuments.
 At that time zazen is handed down from generation to generation as religious culture.
 But don’t [misunderstand].
 Religious culture [as] zazen is not only to accept zazen, but you have to *light the candle* of zazen.
 Do you understand *to light*?
 To light means you have to be *alive*, you have to *make* it alive.
 You have to *animate* zazen in your life.
 That is a culture, human culture.

-> &nbsp;&nbsp;&nbsp; Hsueh Tou added the comment, “The sea is calm, the rivers are clear.”
+>> Hsueh Tou added the comment, “The sea is calm, the rivers are clear.”

 That is so-called spiritual security.
 If you do this – anyway, on the basis of human existence there is always spiritual security, which is going on constantly, carried on and on, consciously or unconsciously.